 - Anti-drip anticholinergic nasal sprays.
 The prescription drug ipratropium is often used as an asthma inhaler medication.
 But it's now available as a nasal spray and can be helpful if a runny, drippy nose is your main complaint.
 Side effects can include nosebleeds and drying of the inside of your nose.

-- Oral decongestants.
+- Decongestants.
 Available over-the-counter or by prescription, examples include pseudoephedrine-containing drugs (Sudafed) and phenylephrine (Afrin, Neo-Synephrine, others).
 These medications help narrow the blood vessels, reducing congestion in the nose.
 Possible side effects include high blood pressure, heart pounding (palpitations) and restlessness.

 Over-the-counter oral antihistamines, such as diphenhydramine (Benadryl), cetirizine (Zyrtec), fexofenadine (Allegra) and loratadine (Claritin), typically don't work nearly as well for nonallergic rhinitis as they do for allergic rhinitis.

 In some cases, surgical procedures might be an option to treat complicating problems, such as a deviated nasal septum or persistent nasal polyps.